AP sources: White House aware of Russian bounties in 2019

 Abdul Raqib Kohistani, the Bagram district police chief, said at the time that at least five Afghan civilians were wounded after the attack on the convoy, according to previous reporting by the AP.
 It is not known if the civilians were injured by the car bomb or the gunfire from U.S. Marines.

 The Defense Department identified Marine Staff Sgt.
-Christopher Slutman, 43, from Newark, Delaware; Sgt.
-Benjamin Hines, 31, from York, Pennsylvania; and Cpl.
-Robert Hendriks, 25, from Locust Valley, New York, as the Marines killed in April 2019.
+Christopher Slutman, 43, of Newark, Delaware; Sgt.
+Benjamin Hines, 31, of York, Pennsylvania; and Cpl.
+Robert Hendriks, 25, of Locust Valley, New York, as the Marines killed in April 2019.
 The three Marines were all infantrymen assigned to 2nd Battalion, 25th Marines, a reserve infantry unit headquartered out of Garden City, New York.

 Hendriks’ father told the AP that even a rumor of Russian bounties should have been immediately addressed.